How to File a Quit Claim Deed in Oklahoma

 Does Filing a Quitclaim Deed Affect Property Taxes?

-Filing a quitclaim deed doesn’t directly change property taxes.
-However, when ownership changes, it might affect how taxes are calculated, especially if the fair market value changes.
-Check with your local assessor’s office to see how it could affect your tax assessment.
+A quitclaim deed doesn’t affect property taxes.
+When ownership changes, taxes may change, especially if the fair market value changes.
+Consult your local assessor to determine its impact on your tax assessment.

 Can a Quitclaim Deed Be Used to Transfer Property with a Mortgage?

-Yes, a quitclaim deed can transfer ownership, but it doesn’t change the mortgage.
-The original owner is still responsible for the mortgage debt unless it’s refinanced or settled differently.
+Only quitclaim deeds transfer ownership, not mortgages.
+The original owner is responsible for the mortgage until it is refinanced or resolved.

 What Should Be Included in a Quitclaim Deed Form?